guidodemmenie/rf-db-training-202011/readme.md

 # Workshop Robot Framework - Database testing
 Welcome to the github page of the RF db testing workshop.
-Here you find usefull links, tips & tricks and after the workshop also solutions for the exercises.
+Here you find useful links, tips & tricks and after the workshop also solutions for the exercises.

 ## Installation
 For this workshop you need, next to Robot Framework, the database library and the python DB API package.